Ellipsis: Using Omission to Enhance Your Writing

 Question 4 of 10

-4. Which of the following is a potential problem with using ellipsis?
+4. Which of the following is an example of using ellipsis in poetry?

 Question 4 of 10